Blotch3D/Blotch3D/README.md

 to combine (multiply) matrices to form a single matrix which combines the effects of multiple matrices.
 For example, a rotate matrix and a scale matrix can be multiplied to form a single rotate-scale matrix.
-But mind the multiplication order.
+But mind the multiplication order because matrix multiplication is not commutative.
 See below for details, but novices can simply try the operation one way (like A times B) and, if it doesn't work the way you wanted, do it the other way (B times A).

 For a good introduction (without the math), see
 <http://rbwhitaker.wikidot.com/monogame-basic-matrices>.